dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

 ### Aaron:
   - **Goals from Last Week:**
-    - TBD
+    - Research React

   - **Progress and Issues:**
-    - TBD
+    - Researched react and the library that comprises it.

   - **Plans and Goals:**
-    - TBD
+    - Become proficient in React.

 ---